SarahAmiraslani/sarahamiraslani.github.io/_pages/about.md

   image: self.jpg
   image_circular: false # crops the image to make it circular
   more_info:
-news: true # includes a list of news items
+news: false # includes a list of news items
+nav_order: 1
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---